DavePearce/Homepage/content/blog/01_semantic_versioning.md

 draft: false
 ---

 Semantic versioning is a surprisingly interesting topic when you get into it.
-Recently, myself and a few colleagues have been giving it some thought (and even wrote an [essay on it](https://whileydave.com/publications/ldp20/))!
-If you haven't seen it already, check out the [manifesto for semantics versioning](https://semver.org/).
+Recently, myself and a few colleagues ([Patrick](http://patricklam.ca/) & [Jens](https://sites.google.com/site/jensdietrich/)) have been giving it some thought (and we even wrote an [essay on it](https://whileydave.com/publications/ldp20/))!
+If you haven't seen it already, check out the [manifesto for semantic versioning](https://semver.org/).
 Whilst that provides a nice overview, there is a lot left unsaid.
 There are two different perspectives on semantic versioning:

    1) **Downstream**.
 This is perhaps the more obvious scenario.
 Downstream developers (clients) want access to the library features offered by (upstream) developers!
 They also want both *stability* and *protection*.
 That is, they don't want future releases of a library to break their code but (ideally) they want to get future releases automatically (e.g. for critical security updates).